Disorganise/Pi4Nextcloud/README.md

 The format is ```//windowshostname/sharename /media/foldername cifs username=windowsusername,password=windowspassword,iocharset=utf8 0 0```
 I'd made my share as pi_backup.
 Let's imagine the PC hostname was windowspc, and the username was test with a password of pass1234, the command would look like this:
 ```//windowspc/pi_backup /media/pibackup cifs username=test,password=pass1234,iocharset=utf8 0 0```

+> NB: For Ubuntu you also need to install the cifs-utils package before mounting will work.
+> 'sudo apt-get install cifs-utils'

 Finally, mount the share (or reboot the whole Pi I guess :D)
 To mount use ```sudo mount /media/pibackup```